AlixBernard/travelling_ant/README.md

 ## Notes

 A more time efficient implementation can be achieved using an array instead of a hashmap as the `grid`.
-Using an array however requires to bound the range of `Cell` than can be reached which may not be space efficient.
+Using an array however requires to bound the range of cells that can be reached which may not be space efficient.